xet7/TSC/tsc/docs/scripting/index.md

 achieve than by utilizing the core stuff "rawly".
 As a major difference to the core classes, which are implemented in C++, the SSL is solely written in Ruby code.
-You can find it in the scripting/std folder of your SMC data path.
+You can find it in the scripting/std folder of your TSC data path.

 In order to use these standard extensions, you have to _require_ them.
 You can choose between loading the entire standard library at